If ScrapeGraphAI returns an empty result or a response withDocumentation Index

 1. The page requires JavaScript rendering

 Many modern websites load their content dynamically via JavaScript after the initial HTML is delivered.
-If the content is not in the raw HTML, ScrapeGraphAI may not be able to extract it.
-Fix: Use theheadless_mode or rendering options if available for your service tier, or try using SmartCrawler which handles JavaScript-rendered pages.
+If the content is not in the raw HTML, the default fetch mode may miss it.
+Fix: Setmode="js" in FetchConfig and optionally add a wait time.
+See the JavaScript rendering guide.

 2. Your prompt is too vague